The Importance of Crawl Budget for SEO.

 How Does Google Determine Crawl Budget?

-Google determines your site’s crawl budget based on a combination of factors that help it decide how important and accessible your pages are.
+Google determines your site’s crawl budget by weighing a few key factors that help it assess how important and accessible your pages are.

-• Perceived Inventory: Google typically tries to crawl all the pages it knows about on your site, even pages you may no longer want indexed, like duplicates or outdated content.
-If you don’t want these pages crawled, you’ll need to use tools like robots.txt or HTTP status codes like 404 or 410 to guide Google.
+- Perceived Inventory: Google aims to crawl all the pages it knows about—even outdated, duplicate, or unwanted ones.
+If there are pages you no longer want indexed, you’ll need to block them using tools like robots.txt or return appropriate HTTP status codes (like 404 or 410).

 How to Maximise Your Crawl Budget.